jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 - Use `Array Destructuring` when initializing the state variables
 - Name the initial state based on what it contains
 - Use the same name for the function but precede it with `set`
-- Use a the callback function version of useState as it references the previous version of state.
+- Use a the callback function version of useState if you need to reference the previous version of state.

 <hr>